UKnow: A Unified Knowledge Protocol with Multimodal Knowledge Graph Datasets for Reasoning and Vision-Language Pre-Training: UKnow

 \section{UKnow}

-We commence by introducing the overall architecture of \method in \cref{sec:31}.
-Then the detailed exposition of the data collection process for the new dataset is presented in \cref{sec:da}.
-In \cref{sec:kgm}, we lastly provide the guidance to researchers on how to integrate the multimodal knowledge graph and effectively design a UKnow-based model.
+We commence by introducing the overall architecture of \method in Sec.~\ref{sec:31}.
+Then the detailed exposition of the data collection process for the new dataset and statistics are presented in Sec.~\ref{sec:da} and Sec.~\ref{sec:Statis}.
+In Sec.~\ref{sec:kgm}, we lastly provide the guidance to researchers on how to integrate the multimodal knowledge graph and effectively design a UKnow-based model.

+Compared to previous libraries-like methods~\cite{liu2016deepfashion,song2021matching} with simple descriptions and meta-information, which lack the logical connection, the most valuable feature of our data processing pipeline is to endow with more logical connections to achieve superior performance in various tasks.
+As shown in Fig.~\ref{fig3}, particularly focusing on visual and linguistic modalities, we categorize data knowledge into five unit types.
+Then we devise an efficient data processing pipeline to help reorganize existing datasets or create a new one under \method format.
+The construction process of \textit{UKnow} can be invoked separately for any multimodal data to standardize the knowledge.
+As shown in Fig.~\ref{fig:5}, the whole pipeline is mainly empowered by three parts: \textit{content extraction}, \textit{information symbolization}, and \textit{knowledge construction.}